Update as of June 15, 2020

 - Three of our child-care centres are open for children of essential service providers.
 Individuals accessing childcare will be charged child-care fees on our regular weekly billing schedule.

 - The remainder of our child-care centres remain closed at this time.
-Those accounts have been placed on hold and no payments will be withdrawn until we resume normal business operations.
+Those child-care accounts have been placed on hold and no payments will be withdrawn until we resume normal business operations.

 Update as of March 20, 2020